Army Camp

 The reading is the same as what you learned with the kanji.

-President Koichi was supposed to meet with the press corps, but he got food poisoning and it was canceled.
+The president was supposed to have an interview with the press corps, but he got food poisoning and it was canceled.